diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 }
 ```

-Unlike intrinsic condition queues, you can have as many Condition objects per Lock as you want.
-Condition objects inherit the fairness setting of their associated Lock; for fair locks, threads are released from Condition.await in FIFO order.
+Unlike intrinsic condition queues, you can have as many Condition objects per Lock as you want. `Condition objects inherit the fairness setting of their associated Lock; for fair locks, threads are released from Condition.await in FIFO order`.

 Hazard warning: The equivalents of wait, notify, and notifyAll for Condition objects are await, signal, and signalAll.
 However, Condition extends Object, which means that it also has wait and notify methods.
 Be sure to use the proper versions await and signal instead!

 `Just as with built-in locks and condition queues, the three-way relationship among the lock, the condition predicate, and the condition variable must also hold when using explicit Locks and Conditions`.
 The variables involved in the condition predicate must be guarded by the Lock, and the Lock must be held when testing the condition predicate and when calling await and signal.

-Choose between using explicit Conditions and intrinsic condition queues in the same way as you would choose betweenR eentrantLock and synchronized: use Condition if you need its advanced features such as fair queueing or multiple wait sets per lock, and otherwise prefer intrinsic condition queues.
+Choose between using explicit Conditions and intrinsic condition queues in the same way as you would choose between ReentrantLock and synchronized: use Condition if you need its advanced features such as fair queueing or multiple wait sets per lock, and otherwise prefer intrinsic condition queues.
 (If you already use ReentrantLock because you need its advanced features, the choice is already made.)

 ### 14.4 Anatomy of a Synchronizer
 In actuality, they are both (ReentrantLock and Semaphore) implemented using a common base class, **AbstractQueuedSynchronizer** (AQS) as are many other synchronizers.
 AQS is a framework for building locks and synchronizers, and a surprisingly broad range of synchronizers can be built easily and efficiently using it.
 Not only are ReentrantLock and Semaphore built using AQS, but so are CountDownLatch, ReentrantReadWriteLock, SynchronousQueue,[12] and FutureTask.